Your Content Calendar Is Killing Your Content

 The Topic Exhaustion Problem

-By topic 30, you're scraping the bottom of the barrel.
-You're writing about things that don't matter to your audience because the relevant topics were covered in Q1.
-You're splitting hairs between topics that should be one comprehensive piece.
+Content calendars often come with topic lists, the infamous "we need 52 blog posts this year, here are 52 topics" spreadsheet, and by topic 30 you're scraping the bottom of the barrel, writing about things that don't matter to your audience because the relevant topics were covered in Q1, splitting hairs between topics that should be one comprehensive piece, trying to find a new angle on something you've already said three times.

-The calendar demands variety.
-But maybe your business only has 15 things worth writing about.
-Better to write 15 exceptional pieces than 52 mediocre ones.
+The calendar demands variety, but maybe your business only has 15 things worth writing about, in which case it's better to write 15 exceptional pieces than 52 mediocre ones, or better yet, write those 15 pieces and then spend the rest of your energy improving and updating them.

 The Update Neglect

-Meanwhile, your traffic-driving posts from 2022 are slowly becoming outdated, losing rankings to competitors who are actively maintaining their content.
+Updating old content doesn't feel as exciting as creating new content, and it doesn't fill a calendar slot, and it doesn't hit publishing targets, and so it gets neglected while your traffic-driving posts from 2022 are slowly becoming outdated, losing rankings to competitors who are actively maintaining their content.

 The SEO-First Trap